Nature, Art, Relationships

 As a former competitive runner (for all you track fans, his 5K P.R. is 14 min. flat!), he uses his strength and stamina on the job working harder and smarter than anyone I know.
 When Aaron worked in a craftsman woodshop as a young man, he honed his work ethic and attention to detail.
-Later, managing a high-end organic farm in Brownsville, he mastered soils and the care of all things green and growing.
+Later, managing a high-end organic farm in Brownsville, Oregon, he mastered soils and the care of all things green and growing.
 He continued on this path working with landscape businesses in Eugene before we started Whole Gardens together.
 Aaron’s art sense shows in the way he works with earth and stone.
 He’s changed a railroad tie terrace (because who wants creosote in their garden?) to a gentle slope with staggered basalt boulders in such a surprising way that the mild-mannered homeowner grew ecstatic!

 Aaron is inspired by the natural beauty of Oregon’s rivers, where he enjoys fly fishing and camping.
 He spends most evenings making mixed media artworks.
 He’s my all time favorite collaborator!

 Q: Who else is on the team?

 A: One or two hard-working helpers typically round out our on-site crew.
 We coordinate our well-cultivated network of subcontractors to complete the pieces of your project.
-The subs we use for decks, irrigation, or concrete are now friends through mutual respect on many a job together.
+The subs we use for decks, irrigation, or concrete are now friends through mutual respect on many successful collaborations.
 The good folks at our local nurseries and forest products suppliers are also invaluable.
 We’re a team focused on your project’s realization.

-Another team member, our son Alder, is a budding artist who’s contributed his car illustrations and out-of-the-box perspective to some of our designs.
+Another team member, our son Alder, is a budding artist and engineer who’s contributed his out-of-the-box perspective to some of our designs.
 In true family business style, you’ll see him on our job sites during summer vacations clearing sod, shoveling gravel, and planting alongside us.

 Q: Are you licensed and bonded?